Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Framework

-\textit{Framework.---} The spin Hamiltonian determining magnetic properties of Mott insulators originates from virtual hopping processes of electrons under strong interactions.
+The spin Hamiltonian determining magnetic properties of Mott insulators crucially depends on virtual hopping processes of electrons under strong interactions.
 These hopping processes are well described by Hubbard-like tight-binding models~\cite{moriya,eskes_superex,Khaliullin2005,jackeli_kitaev_2009,liu_khaliullin_2018,sugita_afm_kitaev_2020,furuya_superex}.
-Considering the locality of virtual hopping processes in Mott insulating phase, we deal with models with three sites, two magnetic-ion sites (M$_1$ and M$_2$) with half-occupied $d$ orbitals and a ligand site (L) with fully occupied $p$ orbitals.
-We limit ourselves to $S=1/2$ quantum spin systems with superexchange interactions mediated by $p$ orbitals for simplicity.
-Note that we can treat the $S=1/2$ spin and a $J_{\mathrm{eff}}=1/2$ pseudospin equally, as we see later.
+Considering the locality of virtual hopping processes in the Mott insulating phase, we derive a quantum spin system from the Hubbard-like model in two stages.
+First, we consider a few-body electron system that contains two magnetic-ion sites (M$_1$ and M$_2$) with half-occupied $d$ orbitals and a ligand site (L) with fully occupied $p$ orbitals.
+This three-site model contains enough ingredients to yield low-energy spin-spin interactions between two neighboring magnetic-ion sites M$_1$ and M$_2$ unless further-neighbor electron hoppings become dominant.
+Generally, the positional relation of the magnetic and ligand sites (such as an angle formed by M$_1$, M$_2$, and L) plays a critical role when determining the spin Hamiltonian under electric fields.
+In this paper, we focus on the isosceles triangle of Fig.~\ref{fig:gamma7_config}~(b).
+Second, we build the many-body quantum spin model by combining many small blocks of the three-site model.
+In this paper, we limit ourselves to $S=1/2$ quantum spin systems with superexchange interactions mediated by $p$ orbitals for simplicity.
+Note that we can treat the $S=1/2$ spin and a pseudospin with the spin quantum number $1/2$ on equal footings in our framework.
+In Sec.~\ref{sec:Kitaev-Heisenberg}, we consider a spin-orbit-entangled pseudospin, the $J_{\rm eff}=1/2$ doublet~\cite{kamimura_book,kim_jeff_1/2_2008,jackeli_kitaev_2009,onodera_group_1966,Takayama_review_spin-orbit_2021,Matsuura2013_JJ,Matsuura2014_compass}.